 A lot of us (myself included) have come to depend on the ease and convenience of shopping on Amazon.
-I’ve just become spoiled by knowing that I can have practically anything shipped to my door within a couple of days, or sometimes even the same day (with Prime Now).
+I’ve just become spoiled by knowing that I can have practically anything shipped to my door within a couple of days, or sometimes even the same day (with Prime Now, which even delivers groceries).
 I also love getting price-protection refunds from my credit card issuer whenever the price drops on something after I buy it.
 Little by little, the company has become important in my life.

 That’s why I would be quite distressed if it suddenly stopped doing business with me, with no way to change its mind.
 Yes, that’s what can happen if you get on its bad side, according to plenty of anecdotal evidence.
 It can also ban others that live at your address, so you can’t get around the exile.
 What’s the fastest way to get banned from Amazon for life?
 Too many returns.